 The Elizabeth River Trail, also known as the ERT, is Norfolk’s 10.5-mile-long walk and bikeable pathway that takes you through multiple neighborhoods with different waterfront views.
 Starting out in our thriving downtown, the trail winds you through a few historic neighborhoods and campuses and ends in the prestigious neighborhood of Lochhaven.
 The ERT is trickled with breweries and delicious restaurants along the way and if you are not familiar with our city, it’s a great lookbook to a day in the life of a Norfolkian.

 You can experience the ERT by bike, scooter or your own two feet.
-With Pace bikes and Lime scooters scattered throughout the city, you can easily hop on and off the trail from just about any location.
+With Lime scooters scattered throughout the city, you can easily hop on and off the trail from just about any location.
 Renting bicycles at Pedego, located in Downtown Norfolk is also an option to explore.

 To help guide you on what is along the ERT, we have put together the below on what to expect and where to stop within each section.
 Happy Trailing!